 WHAT IS RHEUMATOID ARTHRITIS?

-Rheumatoid arthritis is an autoimmune disorder in which there is chronic inflammation of joints.
-The immune system attacks the lining of the joint causing inflammation and pain.
+Rheumatoid arthritis is an autoimmune disorder in which there is a chronic inflammation of joints.
+The immune system attacks the lining of the joints causing inflammation and pain.
 Distal joints are usually involved and mostly symmetrically but this condition affects more than just joints like skin, eyes, lungs, heart, blood vessels.
-There is painful swelling of the joints which eventually results in bone erosion and joint deformity.
+There is a painful swelling of the joints which eventually results in bone erosion and joint deformity.

 - FEMALE GENDER: women are more predisposed to develop rheumatoid arthritis than men.

 - AGE: rheumatoid arthritis mostly begins after the ’40s.

 - FAMILY HISTORY: genes have something to do with rheumatoid arthritis so if you have a family history of rheumatoid arthritis then you are also prone to develop it.

 - OBESITY: overweight females are more prone to develop rheumatoid arthritis.

 - SMOKING: cigarette smoking increases the risk of the development of many diseases including rheumatoid arthritis.

 WHAT ARE THE COMPLICATIONS ASSOCIATED WITH RHEUMATOID ARTHRITIS?

 - OSTEOPOROSIS: rheumatoid arthritis weakens the bones and the bone mineral density goes very low.
 Due to low BMI, there are increased chances of fracture.